This diploma has two stages, each comprising 120 credits.

 For more details and an application form, visit our Credit Transfer website.

-On completion of this undergraduate course, we'll award you the Diploma of Higher Education in Art History and Visual Cultures.
+On successfully completing this course, we’ll award you our Diploma of Higher Education in Art History and Visual Cultures.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

 There are no formal entry requirements for this qualification.

 At The Open University we believe education should be open to all, so we provide a high-quality university education to anyone who wishes to realise their ambitions and fulfil their potential.